pdxrod/simple_mongo_app/README.md

 # SimpleMongoApp

+Tested on an Apple Macbook Pro with an M1 processor.
+Works with Elixir 1.11, OTP 23, but not with Elixir 1.12, OTP 24.

 Found clear instructions for how to connect Phoenix to MongoDB at https://medium.com/swlh/setup-phoenix-on-docker-with-mongodb-d411e24dd78c

 The only things missing are these: